andrew27xu/covid_on_housing/README.md

 body's daily life.
 Based on wikipedia [1] and other sources, there have been 34 million confirmed cases and 608K death in the United States only.

-Since beginning of 2020 when Covid19 started, every aspect of daily life has been changed, such as physcial and mental health, social justice and inequality, racial discrimination, as well as economy and financial activities.
+Since beginning of 2020 when Covid 19 started, every aspect of daily life has been changed, such as physical and mental health, social justice and inequality, racial discrimination, as well as economy.
-The most prominent effect of Covid 19 on economy is great amount of QE, and as a result, large variation in the stock market.
+The most prominent effect of Covid 19 on economy is great amount of QE, and low interest rates.
 My interest lies in how Covid 19 affects common people's life financially.

-To answer this question, I chose housing buying activities as one case of all kinds of financial activities for following reasons:
+To answer this question, I chose the housing market as one specific market to shed lights on Covid 19 impacts for following reasons:
-(1) housing market is directly close to every body's life; (2) it has large local impact as well as national trend; (3) baseline can be easily established by pre-pandemic housing market; (4) many other factors make a contribution, such as policy making and people's preference, which help us to understand contributions from other factors.
+(1) the housing market is directly close to every body's life; (2) it has both local impact as well as national trend; (3) baseline can be easily established by the pre-pandemic housing market; (4) it's also impacted by other factors, such as interest rate and people's preference.
 Therefore, I would like to investigate how the housing market is affected by Covid 19.

 ##Part 2: Data Source
 Housing Market Data is acquired from Zillow [2], and Covid 19 data in